By Billy Strayhorn/arr. David Sanford | For Four Cellos | 7′

 Composer: Billy Strayhorn

-Arranged by: David Sanford
+Arranger: David Sanford

-Instrumentation: Four Cellos
+Instrumentation: For Four Cellos

 Duration: 7′

-Format: Score + Parts
+Format: Performance Set: Full Score + 4 Parts

-Catalogue Number: OM0308
+Catalog Number: OM0308

 Blood Count (1967) was Billy Strayhorn’s final composition for the Duke Ellington Orchestra, written from Strayhorn’s hospital bed.
 It is introduced here by a quote from Gordon Getty’s 1986 setting of Emily Dickinson’s similarly funereal “There came a wind like a bugle” from his cycle White Election.
 The inflections of alto soloist Johnny Hodges in his profound later period are re-created as closely as possible in the solo cello part and consequently the arrangement is as much an homage to Hodges as it is to Strayhorn.